Your browser does not support JavaScript! Skip to main content

 For more information on RapiDaemons, see the RapiDaemons web page.

 Yes.
-While CAST-32A does not specifically provide guidance on compliance for multicore platforms with different processors, multicore interference may be present in these systems, and as such CAST-32A guidance applies to them.
+While AMC 20-193 and CAST-32A do not specifically provide guidance on compliance for multicore platforms with different processors, multicore interference may be present in these systems, and as such the guidance applies to them.

 • Can statistical modeling approaches be used to provide support for multicore timing measurements?